molgenis/NGS_CNV/hcbedfile/README.txt

 	* $slicedbedfile : Path to the sliced BED file (output from `slice_bed_file.py`) that will be further used to make the High Confident BED file.
 	* $umcuscriptsdir : Path to the directory containing the UMCU scripts to create the High Confident BED file.
 	* $umcuvenvdir : Path to the directory containing the UMNCU Python Virtual Environment (this environment contains several required packages).

+\make_hcbedfile_part1.sh
+	Template for the first part of creating the High Confident BED file.
+The first part makes the sliced BED file, the two populations and generates the sambamba jobs.

+\make_hcbedfile_part2.sh
+	Template for the second part of creating the High Confident BED file.
+The second part calculates the statistics, merges the populations and eventually creates the High Confident BED file.

+\make_population_sample_list.py
+	Script to create a BAM list file for the F1, F2, M1 or M2 population

 ========================================================================================================================================================================================================